Top trends to track in 2026 in Romanian residential market

 What we are curious about is if and when the right end of the yellow curve shows a strong upturn.

 In other words, we are curious whether the regulation ignites a recovery or not.
-As of now, it is more common that the yellow line has increased because projects having started in the past were given the rusty status.
+In the first years of the regulation, it was more common that the yellow line has increased because projects having started in the past were given the rusty status.
 (So they were just re-qualified, it did not mean new project starts.)
-In parallel, it is less common that projects start after they were given the status.
-Just two extreme examples for these: Unipark Buda has been under construction since 2019 and it got the rusty status at the end of 2023, while Láng quarter was given the rusty status in 2021 and it is still before construction.
+In parallel, it was less common that projects start after they were given the status.
+Just two extreme examples for these: Unipark Buda had been under construction between 2019 and 2024 and it got the rusty status at the end of 2023, while Láng quarter was given the rusty status in 2021 and it is still before construction.
+This has changed by now.
+So currently the yellow line increases if new projects starts.
+More precisely if the number of dwellings in newly started projects outnumbers the number of dwellings in completed projects.

 Another way we like to look at it is a list.
 Here we do not separate the projects to phases (like on the map) and it gives a quick understanding on how each rusty project moves ahead from 1 February 2024 on.